raganwald/raganwald.github.com/_posts/2015-02-02-destructuring.md

 [^wellactually]: Well, actually, this does not work for arrays that contain `undefined` as a value, but we are not going to see that in our examples.
 A more robust implementation would be `(array) => array.length === 0`, but we are doing backflips to keep this within a very small and contrived playground.

 Armed with our definition of an empty list and with what we've already learned, we can build a great many functions that operate on arrays.
 We know that we can get the length of an array using its `.length`.
-But as an exercise, how would we write a `length` function?
+But as an exercise, how would we write a `length` function using just what we have already?

 First, we pick what we call a *terminal case*.
 What is the length of an empty array? `0`.
 So let's start our function with the observation that if an array is empty, the length is `0`: